 Mailing prescription drugs is something that many business owners and individuals are unsure of how to do.
-It might be a good way to help out family members, neighbors, customers or friends who need to have their prescriptions or over-the-counter drugs replenished.
-However, mailing prescription or over-the-counter drugs in the U.S. comes with many pitfalls you need to be aware of.
+It might be a good way to help out family members, neighbors, customers, or friends who need to have their prescriptions or over-the-counter drugs replenished.
+However, mailing prescriptions or over-the-counter drugs in the U.S. comes with many pitfalls you need to be aware of.

-Here’s a closer look at the specifics at mailing medication so you know how to do it safely and legally!
+Here’s a closer look at the specifics of mailing medication so you know how to do it safely and legally!

 Can You Send Prescription Drugs in the Mail?

-Mailing prescription drugs is only allowed is when it’s being done by entities that are registered with the DEA.
+Mailing prescription drugs are only allowed is when it’s being done by entities that are registered with the DEA.

 The one situation in which you’re allowed to mail any prescription drugs is when you or the recipient are exempted from DEA registration.
-Those in active military, law enforcement or civil defense are usually exempted from this registration.
+Those in the active military, law enforcement, or civil defense are usually exempted from this registration.

 However, another instance is when you are sending the medication back to the manufacturer, either as a result of a recall or error in dispensing the prescription drugs.